 Associate Professor of Economics

-I am Associate Professor in the Department of Economics at the University of Oxford and Tutorial Fellow of New College.
-Previously, I was Associate Professor at the University of California-Irvine in the Department of Economics and the Institute for Mathematical Behavioral Sciences.
+Previously, I was Associate Professor at the University of California-Irvine in the Department of Economics and the Institute for Mathematical Behavioral Sciences, which I directed from 2017-2019.
 I have been a visiting scholar at Harvard, Stanford, NYU, and Warwick.

 I was educated at the University of Oxford (DPhil, MPhil, Monash scholar) and the University of Western Australia.